norbix/norbix.dev/content/posts/databases/index.md

 Joins combine rows from two or more tables based on related columns.

+A SQL JOIN doesn’t permanently merge tables; it builds a wider result set at query time by pairing rows whose keys match your condition.
+Think of it as a lookup that produces a new, temporary table.

 ```sql
 -- All books with author info
 SELECT b.title, a.name AS author, a.country, b.year, b.price_usd